shaik1002/biggitlabbomb/doc/development/integrations/secure_partner_integration.md

    - See detailed [technical directions](secure.md) for this step.
    - Read more about [job report artifacts](../../ci/yaml/index.md#artifactsreports).
    - Read about [job artifacts](../../ci/jobs/job_artifacts.md).
-   - Your report artifact must be in one of our supported formats.
+   - Your report artifact must be in one of our currently supported formats.
      For more information, see the [documentation on reports](secure.md#report).
      - Documentation for [SAST output](../../user/application_security/sast/index.md#output).
      - Documentation for [Dependency Scanning reports](../../user/application_security/dependency_scanning/index.md#output).